Rock the Block

 It’s a path for residents, organizations, volunteers, and Habitat for Humanity to come together to assist low-income residents, maintain home ownership rates, improve the housing stock, and increase neighborhood pride.

-Imagine over 500 of your closest friends, family, and community members circling around this neighborhood, coming together and lifting it up through exterior home repairs, park clean ups, landscaping, painting, and more!
+Imagine hundreds of your closest friends, family, and community members circling around this neighborhood, coming together and lifting it up through exterior home repairs, park clean ups, landscaping, painting, and more!

 Rock the Block is a true collaboration involving residents, municipalities, local businesses, schools, faith communities, and other non-profits.
 The residents will play a key role in determining what’s needed to improve the quality of life where they live.
 Community partners will vary based on the needs and interests of the residents.

 Homeowners will pay for their home improvements through zero-interest deferred loans.
 Homeowner’s loan payments and community investments into Habitat’s Neighborhood Revitalization Investment fund financially support the community projects and related program expenses.